MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/da-always-on-vpn-migration/da-always-on-migration-overview.md

 In previous versions of the Windows VPN architecture, platform limitations made it difficult to provide the critical functionality needed to replace DirectAccess (like automatic connections initiated before users sign in).
 Always On VPN, however, has mitigated most of those limitations or expanded the VPN functionality beyond the capabilities of DirectAccess.
 Always On VPN addresses the previous gaps between Windows VPNs and DirectAccess.

-The DirectAccess–to–Always On VPN migration process consists of three primary components and high-level processes:
+The DirectAccess–to–Always On VPN migration process consists of four primary components and high-level processes:

-1.  **Plan.** Planning for Always On VPN includes identifying target clients for user phase separation as well as infrastructure and functionality planning.
+1.  **Plan the Always On VPN migration.** Planning helps identify target clients for user phase separation as well as infrastructure and functionality.

     1.  [!INCLUDE [build-migration-rings-shortdesc-include](../includes/build-migration-rings-shortdesc-include.md)]